ljunggren/boozang-docs/README.md

 - Exists (default): Validates if an element exists.
 It generates a success condition if the element in the path exists, and a fail condition if it doesn't exist.
 - Not exists: Opposite to Exists.
 It generates a fail condition if the element in the path exist, and a success condition if it doesn't exist.
 - Dynamic Exist: Uses the value of the expectation to determine what it runs.
 If expectation evaluates to `true`  Exists will execute, if `false`, Not Exists will execute.
-- innerText: Used to do String comparisons of the innerText content of the element.
-It generates a success condition if match, a fail condition on mis-match and an error condition if element doesn't exist.
+- innerText: Used for String comparisons of the innerText content of the element.
+It generates a success condition if match, a fail condition on mismatch and an error condition if element doesn't exist.
 - Input value: Used to do String comparisons of an input box.
 It generates a success condition if match, a fail condition on mismatch and an error condition if element doesn't exist.
 - Is Enabled: Check if an element is enabled.
 It generates a success condition if the element is enabled,  a fail condition if the element is disabled, and error if the element doesn't exist.
 - Is Disabled: Opposite of Is Enabled.
 It generates a fail condition if the element is enabled,  a success condition if the element is disabled, and error if the element doesn't exist.
 - Is Checked: Checks if a checkbox is checked.
 It generates success if the element is checked, fail if the element is unchecked, and error if the element doesn't exist.
 - Screenshot: Does a pixel-by-pixel comparison of an image.
 After an element has been selected, a checksum is generated of the image content.
 This action will generate success if an identical image is found at the element location and fail otherwise.
 An error will be generated if the element doesn´t exist.
 - Data: Check an element if it contains a set of data.
 The data expectation can contain several data entries.
-It generates success if all data is found in any order, fail if any data is missingm and error if element doesn't exist.
+It generates success if all data is found in any order, fail if any data is missing and error if element doesn't exist.
 Powerful to check if a table or list have a certain data entry.
 - Script: Write custom validation using Javascript.
 Generates success if true is returned and fail if false is returned.
-- Request/Reponse (API): Does a validation on an API end-point.
+- Request/Response (API): Does a validation on an API end-point.
 See section for API testing.

 As you can see, a lot of these commands have three expected results: Success, Fail, and Error.
 Note how Exists and Not Exists should only be able to return Success or Fail.